Pardon me, but how is it already September?

 But school’s been in for more than a month and I’m starting to think about Halloween (eek!) and it’s sometimes below 100 degrees here, so September it must be.

-Here are some of our favorite books this month (and if you want more ideas for reading with your children, sign up for my free course, Raising Readers!):
+Here are some of some good new picture books we have really enjoyed this month (and if you want more ideas for reading with your children, sign up for my free course, Raising Readers!):

 Margaret and the Moon by Dean Robbins, illustrated by Lucy Knisley